open-mmlab/mmdetection/docs/GETTING_STARTED.md

 Optional arguments are:

 - `--validate` (**strongly recommended**): Perform evaluation at every k (default value is 1, which can be modified like [this](https://github.com/open-mmlab/mmdetection/blob/master/configs/mask_rcnn_r50_fpn_1x_coco.py#L174)) epochs during the training.
-- `--work_dir ${WORK_DIR}`: Override the working directory specified in the config file.
+- `--work-dir ${WORK_DIR}`: Override the working directory specified in the config file.
-- `--resume_from ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.
+- `--resume-from ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.

-Difference between `resume_from` and `load_from`:
+Difference between `resume-from` and `load-from`:
-`resume_from` loads both the model weights and optimizer status, and the epoch is also inherited from the specified checkpoint.
+`resume-from` loads both the model weights and optimizer status, and the epoch is also inherited from the specified checkpoint.
 It is usually used for resuming the training process that is interrupted accidentally.
-`load_from` only loads the model weights and the training epoch starts from 0.
+`load-from` only loads the model weights and the training epoch starts from 0.
 It is usually used for finetuning.

 ### Train with multiple machines